hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/676_35_sunday_july_28.md

 ## RECORDED BY MISS S. E. WALDO (A DISCIPLE)

-SUNDAY, *July 28, 1895*. (*Avadhuta Gita or "Song of the Purified" by Dattâtreya* (Dattatreya, the son of Atri and Anasuyâ, was an incarnation of Brahmâ, Vishnu and Shiva.))
+SUNDAY, *July 28, 1895*. (*Avadhuta Gita or "Song of the Purified" by Dattātreya* (Dattatreya, the son of Atri and Anasuyā, was an incarnation of Brahmā, Vishnu and Shiva.))

 "All knowledge depends upon calmness of mind."